winbench/bench/docs/content/ref/file-structure.md

 to `auto` and a custom script for extraction for this app exists, the custom script takes precedence over the other extraction methods.

-Inside of the custom script the [PowerShell API](/ref/ps-api/) is available.
+Inside of the custom script is the [PowerShell API](/ref/ps-api/) iis available.
 Custom extraction scripts are called with two command line arguments:

 1. The absolute path of the downloaded app resource archive